 And what about the 'looting'?
 Looting can uncomfortably mirror the bourgeois precept of 'might is right', as well as glorifying individualistic acquisitiveness and commodity fetishism.
 In this sense, looting hardly provides a model of resistance to the capitalist system.
-On the other hand, looting does adumbrate, however imperfectly, the communist principle of liberating use values and it is absurd to deny a few television sets and clothes to people who own very little.
+On the other hand, looting does adumbrate, however imperfectly, the communist principle of liberating use values and challenging what Debord called 'the oppressive rationality of the commodity'.
+At any rate, it is absurd to deny a few television sets and clothes to people who own very little.

 It is sad, but hardly surprising that most of the negative impacts of these riots are being felt in working class communities (as happened in the Watts Riots, the UK riots of the 1980s, the Los Angeles riot in 1992, the French banlieues riots of 2005, and so on).
 These impacts have provoked a response from nationalist elements, which are now on the streets exploiting the situation in an attempt to spread their poison, further fracturing working class solidarity under the guise of 'protecting society'.
 There is a large and receptive audience for their ideological garbage.
 A middle-aged man turned to me yesterday evening, as we watched a burning building, and said, simply: 'too many immigrants'.
 That such cancerous thoughts can be expressed to a complete stranger, so casually and enthymematically, shows just how deeply the noxious fumes of capitalist ideology have been inhaled by many working class people.